Research, Write, Publish

 Examples of Literature Reviews

-- Literature Review in a dissertation / master’s theses
+- Literature Review in a Dissertation / Master’s Thesis

-- Bucholtz, Mary (1997).
-Borrowed Blackness: African American Vernacular English and European American Youth Identities.
+- Borrowed Blackness: African American Vernacular English and European American Youth Identities.
 Dissertation by Mary Bucholtz, University of California, Berkeley.

 - Literature Review in a Journal Article

 - Sample Literature Reviews.
-Prof. G. Steinberg, College of New Jersey.
+G. Steinberg, College of New Jersey.

-- Brenda Gayle Plummer.
-The Changing Face of Diplomatic History: A Literature Review.
-University of Wisconsin-Madison.
-The History Teacher.
+- The Changing Face of Diplomatic History: A Literature Review.
+Brenda Gayle Plummer, University of Wisconsin-Madison.

-- The Doomsday Argument: a Literature Review.
-Nick Bostrom.
-Dept. of Philosophy, Logic and Scientific Method London School of Economics.
+- The Doomsday Argument: A Literature Review.
+Nick Bostrom, London School of Economics.

 The Literature Review - Further Reading